-The Rounding Precision feature in Excel can be used to fix the issue of rounding or floating point errors in Microsoft Excel.
-You can find below the steps to set Rounding Precision in Excel.
+Microsoft Excel provides the option to Set Rounding Precision, which can be used to fix the issue of rounding or floating point errors in a Microsoft Excel spreadsheet.

 Set Rounding Precision in Excel

-Before going ahead with the steps to set Rounding Precision in Excel, you need to be aware that setting Rounding Precision on an already built spreadsheet can permanently impact its accuracy.
+Before going ahead with the steps to set Rounding Precision in an Excel Spreadheet, you need to be aware that setting Rounding Precision on an already built spreadsheet can permanently impact its accuracy.

 Hence, use this feature only if you are trying to match numbers and you are OK with Excel spreadsheet losing its default (15 decimal places) accuracy.